 Colin Matthews joined the Nehemiah board on 21st July 2021.

-Helen joined the Recovery Programme Team in October 2020.
+Helen joined TNP in October 2020.
 Helen brings in-depth experience of working with vulnerable adults and understanding of the problems our Residents face.
 Helen has worked at a PA and Office Manager to two CEOs, which would explain the efficient way in which she runs the 47TBG office.
-Her work as an HCA in the community and a private care home give her well-founded skills for work at Nehemiah.
-She studied Health and Social Care with the Open University, and has training in Mental Health, which fully prepared her for her previous role as Recovery Project Worker for a supported housing charity.
-This work was forensic, tackling substance misuse and severe mental health.
+Her work as an HCA in the community and a private care home give her well-founded skills for the work that she does with us.
+Alongside this, Helen has studied Health and Social Care with the Open University, and has additional training in mental health support.

 Privacy Policy | Terms & Conditions | © THE NEHEMIAH PROJECT 2020 REGISTERED CHARITY NO. 1058536